 Jagruti Mahila Samabaya Samity Ltd., at Dhenkanal initiated on the same lines is a district level primary women producer cooperative with a total membership of 1058.
 Its performance in the field of livelihood promotion through organic vegetable farming, mushroom cultivation and spices making has created a brand name at the community level.
 Its products are available to the community through an efficient distribution mechanism called “BAZZAR ON WHEELS”.

 Efforts to link the cooperatives with Government programmes that seek to develop such federations and cooperatives are underway.
-Institutions like Farmers’ Clubs and Village Development Committees that will help facilitate and monitor RGVN’s work are under development.
+Institutions like Farmers’ Clubs, FPOs and Village Development Committees that will help facilitate and monitor RGVN’s work are under development.

 Institution Building with HIVOS